 Hello Mrs. Jitko,

 before I give you my recommendation, let me a few words about physical work in general .
-The most difficult physical work is at all considered top sport.
-It is no coincidence that athletes are among the largest ginseng consumers .
+The most difficult physical work ever is top sport.
+It's no coincidence that athletes are among the largest ginseng consumers .
 Just below the difficulty lies miners, forest workers and farmers.
-However, the seemingly "lucrative" profession often misplaced one part of the body unilaterally.
+However, the seemingly "lucrative" profession often misplaced unnaturally some part of the body.

 Main aspects of physical work

-The physical work load has three main aspects: motion load, static load (= long standing, sitting or bending, wearing loads, etc.) and work environment risks (dust, dirt, chemicals, injury risks, etc.).
-Ginseng helps with both motion and static loads.
+The physical work load has three main aspects: motion load, static load (= long standing, sitting or bending, wearing loads, etc.) and work environment (dust, dirt, chemicals, injury risks, etc.).
+Ginseng helps with motion and static loads.
 Ginseng as an adaptogen also reduces work risks, but it is most important for them to know the worker and to avoid them actively.

-In the muscles, tendons, joint lining and connective tissue, microscopic cracks occur in any work that results in pain and fatigue .
+Muscles, tendons, joint lining and connective tissue develop in any work of microscopic cracks that result in pain and fatigue .
 Pain and fatigue is a natural overload signal that must be respected and do not suppress painkillers.
 Analgetics does not solve anything, it only allows us to even more damage.
 Ginseng suppresses pain and inflammation much more gently and for longer.
 Ginseng additionally contributes to the regeneration of minor trauma and physical adaptation.

 Ginseng under a static load

-Similarly, the static load on the joints is similarly damaging.
+Static joint loads are similarly harmful.
 The joint is essentially a friction bearing whose lining does not have a vascular supply.
 Nutrition to the articular lining is achieved by a joint fluid that also serves as a lubricating oil.
 Long immobility leads to inadequate nutrition.
 Load in unnatural positions (eg work in front) leads to local overload and arthritis.
 As with other chronic inflammations, even in joint inflammations, ginseng is very beneficial and should take precedence over classical " pain pills " (cyclooxygenase blockers).